 I’ve included a few detailed extracts taken from my Orlando map, just to show you the level of content that is depicted in all its glory.
-The map itself is A1 size (840mm x 594mm) and folds down to 105mm x 198mm.
-It’s printed on both sides in full colour and has an exceptionally detailed inset map showing International Drive (one of the main tourist areas).
+The map itself is now printed as an A5 size booklet with 40 pages in full colour and it has exceptionally detailed map pages showing International Drive (one of the main tourist areas) and also the Villa areas along Highway 27 and at Champions Gate and Davenport.
 The small scale map covers the area from Orlando South down to Kissimmee and Celebration, that’s the area of most use for the majority of tourists.
 Detailed maps showing the Disney Resorts and Theme Parks are available free from Disney when you get there.
 Likewise at Universal and SeaWorld.
-The new map also has inset maps showing the route from Sanford airport and Villa areas along US27, 192, Poinciana Blvd and Champions Gate.
+The map pages were all updated in August 2019 and again in December 2019.

 REASONS FOR PRODUCING THIS MAP